Mildred Dunnock: Early life

 Born in Baltimore, Maryland, Dunnock graduated from Western High School.
 She developed an interest in theater while she was a student at Goucher College where she was a member of Alpha Phi sorority and the Agora dramatic society.
 After graduating, she taught English at Friends School of Baltimore and helped with productions of plays there.

-While teaching school in New York, she earned her master's degree at Columbia University and acted in a play while she was there.
+While teaching school in New York, she earned her Master of Arts degree at Columbia University and acted in a play while she was there.
+She also studied at the Actors Studio under Lee Strasberg, Robert Lewis and Elia Kazan.